 (Bracketed courses [ ] will not be offered during the current academic year)

 BIOLOGICAL SCIENCES (Three courses from three different topic areas)

 Topic Area 1 Tree Physiology, Morphology and Taxonomy

 Topic Area 2 Forest Ecology and Forest Dynamics

 Topic Area 4 Forest Health

-PHYSICAL SCIENCES (Two courses in total from any of three different topic areas)
+PHYSICAL SCIENCES (Two courses from two different topic areas

 Topic Area 1 Soils and Geology